quantmind/d3-view/docs/model.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-## What is a view model?
+## Hierarchical Reactive Model

-At the core of the library we have the HRM, Hierarchical Reactive Model.
+At the core of the library we have the **HRM**, the Hierarchical Reactive Model.

 * **Hierarchical**: a **root** model is associated with a [d3-view][] object.
 ```javascript